mech/Notes/API/api_design.md

 8. Highly observable
 9. Good API should be Scalable, Reusable, Evolvable, Performant, Easy to learn, use, Hard to misuse, and with good documentation.
 10. API must be FAST (Use caching and short circuiting)
+11. Do not expose your internal models and methods.
+Use HTTP verbs to operate on collections and elements, and avoid putting verbs in your base URLs.

 > Always separate thinking about real-world things from the documents which describe those things.
 Resource before representation. - Mike Atherton